 Students must meet the following criteria:

 a.
 UR courses (i.e., CURS or Departmental 2990, 3990, 4990; HONR 4500) or equivalent

 b.
 Paid or volunteer position as a research assistant

 c.
 CURS Summer Scholar’s Program, STAR, REU, or equivalent program

 2. Undergraduate Presentation of Scholarship.
 Present one (1) original work at a conference, symposium, senior show, or equivalent performance to a public audience.
 Presentations can be in the form of posters, oral presentations, creative showcase, or exhibition.
-Student may present in a group or as the sole presenter.
-Common options are the CURS Student Research Series, Phi Kappa Phi Research and Fine Arts Conference (PKP), Undergraduate Honors Society conferences, and other collegiate conference such as the Georgia Undergraduate Research Conference (GURC).
+Students may present in a group or as the sole presenter.
+Examples include the CURS Student Research Series, Phi Kappa Phi Research and Fine Arts Conference (PKP), Undergraduate Honors Society conferences, Summer Scholars Program, and other collegiate conference such as the Georgia Undergraduate Research Conference (GURC).
 Presentations for course assignments do not meet the criteria for this requirement.

-Students must satisfy the requirements for the Distinction in Research plus fulfill the following criteria:
+Students must satisfy the requirements for the Distinction in Research and fulfill the following criteria:

-3. Professional Presentation of Scholarship.
-Present or publish one (1) original work at a professional conference, symposium, or equivalent setting.
+3. Professional Presentation of Scholarship (Public and Professional setting).
+Present or publish one (1) original work at a professional conference or equivalent setting.
 Presentations can be in the form of posters, oral presentations, creative showcase or performance, or exhibition.
-Original work may include research, development of software artifact, open source project, literary work, or other creative composition and must be demonstrated in a professional public forum.
-Student may present in a group or as the sole presenter.
-Common options are the Arsenal Undergraduate Research Journal, peer-reviewed discipline specific journal articles, book chapters, oral/poster presentations at professional conferences, performance festivals, or equivalent distributions of the work.
+Original work may include research, development of software artifact, open source project, literary work, or other creative composition and must be disseminated in a professional public forum.
+Students may present in a group or as the sole presenter.
+Common options for peer reviewed/edited publications are the Arsenal Undergraduate Research Journal (full paper published), discipline specific journal articles, book chapters, etc. See registration form for options to choose from.